-Wollack Omega
+Wollack 1997 Omega Collusion Index

 The probabilities could be calculated with any IRT model.
 Wollack suggested Bock’s Nominal Response Model since it is appropriate for multiple-choice data, but that model is rarely used in practice and very few IRT software packages support it.
 SIFT instead supports the use of dichotomous models: 1-parameter, 2-parameter, 3-parameter, and Rasch.